wellcomecollection/docs/rfcs/046-transitive-sierra-hierarchies/README.md

 ## Proposed Solution

-A new stage, operating on works-merged (both read and write), triggered by the Router on encountering a document with a collectionPath and a sourceIdentifier with an identifierType of sierra-system-number.
+A new "path merger" stage, operating on works-merged (both read and write), triggered by the Router on encountering a document with both a collectionPath and a sourceIdentifier with an identifierType of sierra-system-number.

 The new stage will: